KM-Arjun/Earnings_events_analysis/README.md

 ## Code Structure
 The code consists of multiple components, each serving a specific purpose in the analysis:

-1. Returns & impvol_calculation.R: Processes and prepares datasets, classifies earnings events, and calculates stock returns.
+1. 'Returns & impvol_calculation.R' : Processes and prepares datasets, classifies earnings events, and calculates stock returns.
-2. Python Notebook: Conducts statistical analysis and modeling of stock price movements and implied volatility.
+2. 'Model_analysis.ipynb' : Conducts statistical analysis and modeling of stock price movements and implied volatility.
 3. Additional Python Analysis: Focuses on market capitalization segments, analyzing large-cap, mid-cap, and small-cap stocks.

-Each component contains specific functions and methodologies detailed in their respective sections.
+Each file contains specific functions and comments explaining the process along every step.